maewolf7/madlibs/README.md

-simple madlibs game in java for cs141
+simple madlibs game for cs141